LeandroOrdonez/Topicalizer/README.md

 Topicalizer is a tool that allow you to process a bunch of SOAP API descriptors in order to group the technical information they contain, in semantic related categories, and specifying this categorization as RDF statements stored in a Sesame triple-store.
-As a first step in the process of categorization, This tool applies text processing procedures over the service descriptors for extracting some relevant technical information (operations, documentation and datatypes).
+As a first step in the process of categorization, this tool applies text processing procedures over the service descriptors for extracting some relevant technical information (operations, documentation and datatypes).
 Once such information is available, the tool fits a probabilistic topic model, known as Online LDA, for